pinojs/pino-elasticsearch/README.md

 ### ECS support

-If you want to use [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/index.html), you should install [`@elastic/ecs-pino-format`](https://github.com/elastic/ecs-logging-js/tree/master/loggers/pino), as the `ecs` option of this module has been deprecated.
+If you want to use [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/index.html), you should install [`@elastic/ecs-pino-format`](https://github.com/elastic/ecs-logging-js/tree/master/loggers/pino), as the `ecs` option of this module has been removed.

 ```js
 const pino = require('pino')